 The ‘gentlemen’ of antebellum America practiced many perverse social customs.
 One of the more appalling ones was dueling.
 Let’s have a look at how to use dueling as a plot hook at the table by examining a particularly nasty spate of bloodshed featuring America’s most infamous duelist: future president Andrew Jackson!

 In 1805, Nashville, Tennessee was a frontier settlement of about 500 people.
-The town's gentlemen of standing were expected to respond to insults or betrayals by their peers by dueling.
-To fail to issue a challenge (or to refuse to accept it) was a sign of cowardice, and could ruin a gentleman’s reputation.
-Over the next year, two factions of Nashville landowners would clash on the dueling field, set at odds not by ideology or money, but by personal dislike, loyalty to friends, gossip, and social expectation.
+Jackson was one of the town’s gentlemen of standing.
+Such men were expected to respond to insults or betrayals by their peers dueling.
+To fail to issue a challenge (or refuse to accept it) was a sign of cowardice, and could ruin a gentleman’s reputation.
+Over the next year, two factions of Nashville landowners would clash on the dueling field, set at odds not by ideology or money, but by personal dislike, loyalty to friends, and fueled by gossip and social expectation.

 It started with a horserace.
-Andrew Jackson, then a resident of Nashville, and an acquaintance named Joseph Erwin both had fine racehorses, and agreed to a race.
+Andrew Jackson and an acquaintance named Joseph Erwin both had fine racehorses, and agreed to a race.
 But before the race, Erwin’s racehorse was lamed, and Erwin had to pay an $800 forfeit.
 The two men disagreed over how to pay the money.
 The dispute wasn’t a big deal to either one, but rumors soon swirled that both were complaining they’d been cheated.
 Then Erwin’s son-in-law, a lawyer named Charles Dickinson, was overheard joking publicly that Jackson’s beloved wife slept around.
 This was an unforgivable insult.
 The gentlemen of Nashville started to pick sides: team Jackson vs team Erwin-and-Dickinson.

 Things got worse.
 Jokes and posturing on both sides were perceived as insults by the other side.
 The insults led to challenges.
 One man offended someone on the other side by referring him in a newspaper article as “not only honorable, but religious.”
 I honestly don’t get the joke, but it was enough to trigger a duel.
 This period of the squabble was marked by a public beating and at least three different duels.

 In May of 1806, the dispute came to a head when Jackson challenged Dickinson.
 Both sides agreed to meet forty miles from Nashville, just across the state line in Kentucky, where dueling was legal.
 Dickinson’s party left in excellent spirits, for their man was faster and a much better shot than Jackson.
-Jackson devised a risky gambit to overcome Dickinson’s superior skill.
+Jackson and his second devised a risky gambit to overcome Dickinson’s skill.
 Jackson would allow himself to get shot.
 Then, he’d take his time aiming and finish Dickinson off.
-He was gambling his victory on the hope that Dickinson’s shot wouldn’t be instantly fatal.
+They were gambling their victory on the hope that Dickinson’s shot wouldn’t be instantly fatal.
 Even then, it was possible both men might die.

 The duel started like Jackson hoped.
 Dickinson fired, but Jackson was still standing.
 Dickinson cried out, “Great God!
 Have I missed him?”
 Jackson aimed carefully and fired.
 Dickinson collapsed, bleeding badly from a shot just under his ribs.
 Jackson’s party quit the field, and only then did Jackson reveal to his friends that Dickinson had shot him in the chest.
 Miraculously, the ball was deflected by a coat button, and the wound – while serious – was not fatal.
 Meanwhile, Dickinson lay dying, distraught and not understanding how he could have missed.
 Jackson forbade anyone from telling the man how close he’d come to victory.
 It was important to the future president that his enemy not only die, but die miserable.